syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-list.md

 'Adds a new paragraph with the text in the left hand side textbox.

-Dim paragraph As IParagraph = textBoxShape.TextBody.AddParagraph("Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")
+Dim paragraph As IParagraph = textBoxShape.TextBody.AddParagraph("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")

 'Sets the list type as Numbered